How do I prepare for a severe winter storm?

 Protect yourself, your family, and your pets

-Severe winter storms present specific types of challenges when it comes to safety, and the pandemic has added extra concerns for all.
+Severe winter storms present specific types of challenges when it comes to safety.
 Here are some recommendations for what you should have on hand and what you should guard against when making preparations.

 Stay informed - Weather forecasts aren’t always accurate, but it pays to stay on top of weather news during the winter so that you can prepare in advance for potentially dangerous storms.

 Food and water - The CDC and FEMA recommend having at least a 3-day supply of non-perishable food and water for you, your family, and your pets.
 The CDC recommends storing a 2-week supply of water if possible, and provides expert guidance on additional items to have on hand, how much water per person you should plan for, and how to properly store and maintain your food and water supplies.
 We provide a link to that guidance at the end of this article.

 Emergency professionals recommend, if you live in an area that sees more frequent severe winter storm activity, adjusting your plan as a 3-day supply of food may not be enough to get through that type of emergency.

 Safety - Staying warm is one of the most important safety factors during a severe winter storm event.
 Efforts to stay warm, however, can lead to other safety concerns.
 We’ll cover those concerns below in sections on how to protect your property and how to stay safe.
 Here, we’ll cover what FEMA and the Red Cross recommends you have on hand should you lose power or need to go outside.